Claude Fredericks: Early life and education

+Career

 Banyan Press

 Fredericks decided that printing books by hand would allow him to make a living without worrying about having his own writings published.
 It suited his passion for writing and for books as physical objects.
 In 1946, he worked for a short time at Anaïs Nin’s Gemor Press and learned some of the rudiments of printing.

 In 1947, in a basement butcher-shop on East 29th Street, he launched the Banyan Press, named for the tree that re-roots itself from its own branches.
 Almost at once, he developed a distinguished reputation.
 He printed books and broadsides that are in themselves small works of art, often stunning in their simplicity and elegance.
 He printed books off and on for close to fifty years, and today they are much sought after by those who love fine printing, collectors, and dealers in rare books.
 The Getty Research Center holds the archives of the venture and summarizes its history: "The Banyan Press was a small press founded in 1946 by Claude Fredericks and Milton Saul.
 In 1948 they moved their operation, a single 10 inch by 14 inch Golding press, to Pawlet, Vermont.
 Most of the book design and press work was done by Fredericks.
 Three or four items were designed by Saul, and one by Harry Prickett.
 Saul did most of the typesetting.
 All type was set by hand except for one item, the introduction to The Poetry Center Presents (1947), which was printed from Linotype.
 After 1950 Fredericks ran the press alone under his own name, except for the period 1975-1978, when he was assisted by David Beeken."

 In the January 1979 issue of Fine Print, he summarized his intentions as a printer: